Dev-Marco/CCSP---Copy-Correct-Shader-Parameters/README.md

-# CCN - Correct Conventional Naming Plugin for Godot
+# CCSP - Copy Correct Shader Parameters

 ## Overview
 This plugin for the Godot Engine adds an extra dock that showcases all parameters of a selected shader, which can be manipulated via code (also known as uniforms).
 The dock features a clean and readable table-like layout, presenting each parameter's name required for addressing it, along with its expected data type.